mehulagg/gitlab/doc/development/permissions.md

 ### Example: Adding a new API endpoint

-By default, we authorize at the endpoint.
+By default, we authorize at the edges.
 Checking an existing ability may make sense; if not, then we probably need to add one.

 As an aside, most endpoints can be cleanly categorized as a CRUD (create, read, update, destroy) action on a resource.
 The services and abilities follow suit, which is why many are named like `Projects::CreateService` or `:read_project`.